minvws/nl-covid19-notification-app-website/README.md

 # Projectstatus website COVID-19 notificatieapp

-## About this working document**
+## About this working document
 All the issues we are currently investigating are in the project.

 ## Thought
-clear ans simple website, with fold-outs, including sub-issues that are investigated.
+clear and simple website, with fold-outs, including sub-issues that are investigated.
 Target group: ordinary citizens, broad target group (simply formulated in B1 language level).

 ## Links